Advisory on overcharging by agents for overseas recruitment, offering fake overseas jobs and illegal recruitment

 2 Shri Alok Pandey Minister/PR to SCO-RATS prrats.tashkent@mea.gov.in

-3 Shri Namo Narayan Meena SS& HOC hoc.tashkent@mea.gov.in
+3 Shri Namo Narayan Meena SS & HOC hoc.tashkent@mea.gov.in

-4 Shri Sitesh Kumar SS (Pol & PIC) pol.tashkent@mea.gov.in
+4 Shri S.L.
+Mallik SS (Pol & Com) pol.tashkent@mea.gov.in

-5 Shri Rajesh Badola SS (Consular) cons.tashkent@mea.gov.in
+5 Shri Shibu Verghese Abraham SS (Consular) cons.tashkent@mea.gov.in

 6 Col. Vikram Raina Defence Attaché da.tashkent@mea.gov.in

-7 Shri M. Srinivasan SS(ITEC)/PPS Itec.tashkent@mea.gov.in
+7 Shri M. Srinivasan SS(ITEC)/PPS and Acting Director (LBSCIC) Itec.tashkent@mea.gov.in

 8 Ms. Anu Rawat SS/PPS to Ambassador amboffice.tashkent@mea.gov.in